ScarletsFiction/ScarletsFrame/README.md

 Addional event: `taphold, gesture, dragmove, filedrop`

 If you was found some bugs or something, feel free to contact @StefansArya from github or elsewhere.

+## Install from template
+For easily starting the development environment, you can fork or clone from [default template](https://github.com/StefansArya/scarletsframe-default).

 ## Install with CDN link
 You can download minified js from this repository or use this CDN link